sinsasanderink/Deep_Reinforcement_Learning-Udacity/README.md

 # 🎰 Monte Carlo Blackjack with Pygame Simulation

-An interactive **Reinforcement Learning** project where an agent learns to play Blackjack via **Monte Carlo (MC) control** in OpenAI Gym’s `Blackjack-v1`, with a real-time **Pygame** visualizer that reveals the agent’s internal state: Q-values, ε-greedy choices, confidence, exploration rate, and strategy hints.
+An interactive **Reinforcement Learning** project where an agent learns Blackjack with **Monte Carlo (MC) control** in OpenAI Gym’s `Blackjack-v1`, visualized live in **Pygame**.
+The UI exposes Q-values, ε-greedy decisions, confidence (|ΔQ|), state coverage, and evolving win rate—turning a Q-table into something you can see and reason about.

 ---

-## What This Project Does
+## What It Shows

-- **Model-free learning from full episodes.** The agent improves purely from sampled returns—no transition model, no bootstrapping.
+- **Model-free learning from episodes.** The agent improves using only sampled returns—no transition model, no TD bootstrapping.
-- **Policy improvement via ε-greedy control.** Early training explores widely; ε decays to favor exploitation as knowledge accumulates.
+- **Policy improvement via ε-greedy control.** Early exploration (high ε) gradually gives way to exploitation as estimates stabilize.
-- **Transparent learning.** The UI surfaces per-state `STICK`/`HIT` Q-values, preferred action and confidence (‖ΔQ‖), running win rate, ε, and state coverage—turning tables into intuition.
+- **Transparent internals.** For each state, you can see `STICK`/`HIT` Q-values, the preferred action, confidence, exploration vs exploitation, and concise strategy hints.

 ---